MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.RemoteApp/v1.6.1/Get-AzureRemoteAppOperationResult.md

 # Get-AzureRemoteAppOperationResult

 ## SYNOPSIS
-Retrieves the result of an azure_2 RemoteApp operation.
+Retrieves the result of an Azure RemoteApp operation.

 ## SYNTAX